ActualGeniusIntellectual/logseq-store/pages/Tech Research Outfits.md

 - **Introduction**
-	- A list of vbarious
+	- A list of various start ups and research divisions